Pediatrics

 Description of Elective:

-The PICU is a multidisciplinary six bed unit caring for children and adolescents from newborns to 22 years; the sub-intern will work closely on a team with a senior pediatric resident from the Boston Combined Residency Program in Pediatrics (BCRP) and the PICU attending.
+The PICU is a multidisciplinary four bed unit caring for children and adolescents from newborn to 22 years.
+The sub-intern will work on a team with a senior pediatric resident from the Boston Combined Residency Program in Pediatrics (BCRP) and the PICU attending.
 The sub-I will act as the primary provider for their assigned patients.
-Major teaching objectives of the rotation are the pathophysiology of childhood critical illness, pediatric advanced life support (PALS), and the various types of intensive care support (i.e. forms of mechanical ventilation, critical care nutrition and coordination of care) as well as psychological and social support for patients and their families.
+Major teaching objectives of the rotation are the pathophysiology of childhood critical illness, contents of the pediatric advanced life support (PALS) guidelines, and the various types of intensive care support (i.e. forms of mechanical ventilation, critical care nutrition, and coordination of care), as well as psychological and social support for patients and their families.

 Goals:

-1) The student will take responsibility for patients, including evaluation, documentation, treatment planning, order placement and frequent repeat assessment, under the supervision of the resident and attending physician.
+1) The student will take responsibility for patients, including initial and daily exam, differential diagnosis, admission and daily documentation, treatment planning, and frequent repeat assessment, under the close supervision of the resident and attending physician.

-3) The student will suggest and write treatment orders under the supervision of the PICU resident.
+2) The student will suggest and write treatment orders (when appropriate) under the supervision of the PICU resident.

-4) The student will collect daily objective data, present on morning rounds and write daily progress notes for the patients they follow.
-Notes will be reviewed and signed by the appropriate physician.
+3) The student will collect daily objective data, present on morning rounds and write daily progress notes for their patients, notes will be reviewed and signed by the appropriate physician.

-5) The student will contact consulting services when appropriate, and communicate details of the case to consultants as well as to accepting service teams when the patient is transferred, in consultation with the PICU resident and attending.
+4) The student will contact consulting services and accepting service teams when the patient is transferred, as appropriate, under supervision of the PICU resident or attending.

-6) The student will participate in PICU teaching sessions with the resident and attending focused on common PICU diagnoses and treatment modalities and will be expected to pick a clinical question to perform a literature review for presentation to the rest of the PICU team at some point during the rotation.
+5) The student will participate in PICU teaching sessions with the resident and attending focused on PICU diagnoses and treatment modalities, and will be expected to pick a clinical question for presentation, including brief literature review, to the PICU team at least once during the rotation.

 Note: This elective satisfies the subinternship requirement